Tishman Speyer

-Tishman Speyer Properties is an American company that invests in real estate.
+Tishman Speyer is an American multinational corporation based at 45 Rockefeller Plaza in Midtown Manhattan.
+The conglomerate invests in high-profile real estate properties, has developed multiple buildings around the world, and has owned famous buildings and land plots, including the Chrysler Building.

 History

 The firm was founded in 1978 by Robert Tishman and Jerry Speyer.

 In March 1988, the company announced its first project in Europe, the construction of a 70-story tower in Frankfurt, Germany, the Messeturm, the tallest tower in Western Europe.

 In May 1988, the company acquired the headquarters of J. C. Penney for $350 million in partnership with Trammell Crow Real Estate Investors.

-In 1996, the company entered into a joint venture to construct a $175 million, 36-story office building in Sao Paulo, Brazil.
+In 1996, the company entered into a joint venture to construct a $175 million, 36-story office building in São Paulo, Brazil.

 In 1998, in partnership with The Travelers Companies, the company paid $230 million to acquire the mortgage secured by the Chrysler Building from Fuji Bank.

 In 2000, in partnership with Lester Crown, the company acquired Rockefeller Center for $1.85 billion.

 In 2002, the company sold Millbank Tower for £115 million.

 In 2005, the company acquired the MetLife Building for $1.72 billion.

 In 2006, the company acquired Stuyvesant Town in partnership with BlackRock.
 In 2010, the property was surrendered to its lenders.

 In December 2006, the company sold 666 Fifth Avenue for $1.8 billion to Kushner Companies.

 In 2007, the company began development of a new Yankee Stadium.

 In September 2007, the company bought a 6.6 million square foot office portfolio in Chicago from The Blackstone Group for $1.8 billion.

 In 2008, a joint venture between the company and German investors sold a 90% interest in the Chrysler Building to the government of Abu Dhabi, with the company retaining a 10% interest and the management rights of the building.

 In October 2010, co-founder Robert Tishman died.